logo image

 She now serves as a Museum next to the large Odyssey Arena, multiplex, just a few hundred yards up river from the Titanic Slip.

-The image above is from 2007, restoration work in 2011 and 2012 saw her uper decks and funnel restored.
+Restoration work in 2011 and 2012 saw her uper decks and funnel restored.

 The area now has the Titanic Belfast visitor centre for information and big screen movies of the famous ship.